e-sdf/B2NOTE-DatasetView/README.md

 browse files and folders in connected virtual folder and select dataset and files and annotate them using connected B2Note API.

+To continuously compile on source code changes:

+`au build --watch`

+To publish the build result into public github pages,
+* Enable github pages,
+* set gh-pages branch to be used.
+* launch following on after desired change was build: `./publishsite.sh`

 ### Recomemnded usage
 This project is bootstrapped by [aurelia-cli](https://github.com/aurelia/cli).